Measure an analog voltage with the ADC of the Pi Pico in MicroPython

 Measure the internal temperature of the Raspberry Pi Pico

-input of the ADC.
+of the ADC.

-- To measure the temperature, you must:
+To measure the temperature, you need:

 Convert this value to voltage

-Use a formula given in the RP240 documentation to convert this voltage to temperature (in ° C)
+Use a formula given in the RP240 documentation to convert this voltage to temperature (in °C)

 from machine import ADC